Ericsson-LMF/IoT-Gateway/README.md

 ### Testing the tutorial

-The tutorial uses a UPnP basedriver, UPnP adaptor, and the an HTTP restlet connector which listens for HTTP requests on port localhost:8090.
-The UPnP basedriver discovers UPnP devices in the Local Area Network and the adaptor registers them the GDA framework as GDA devices.
+The tutorial uses a UPnP basedriver, UPnP adaptor, CoAP basedriver, CoAP adaptor and the an HTTP restlet connector which listens for HTTP requests on port localhost:8090.
+The UPnP basedriver discovers UPnP devices in the Local Area Network and the adaptor registers them to the GDA framework as GDA devices.
+CoAP basedriver is set to find devices from localhost, but this can be changed editing configuration file in jar/META-INF/coap.properties, and CoAP adaptor registers then to the GDA framework as GDA devices.

-One can from a web browser access the webpage "http://localhost:8090/devices" to check which UPnP devices are discovered.
+One can from a web browser access the webpage "http://localhost:8090/devices" to check which UPnP/CoAP devices are discovered.

 If none are discovered an empty JSON string will be displayed, {}, otherwise you'll see a JSON document with the description of the UPnP devices found.